GDX-X/PFS-BatchKit-Manager/README.md

   <summary> <h7> <b> How to Install FreeHDBoot (Hack your PS2 hard drive) </b> </h7> </summary>
    <p>

 IMPORTANT!
 If you have already Formatted and installed FreeHDBoot (From HDD), you don't need to do this.

+If you installed FreeHDBoot image with HDD Raw Copy Please format your hard drive by following all the steps below.

 1) In PFS BatchKit Manager Go to `Advanced menu` > `HDD Management`